 - pressure cook on high for 7 mins

-- do Quick release and open the instant pot
+- do quick release and open the instant pot

 - add the shrimp and close the instant pot again – let the residual heat cook the shrimp for 10 mins

-- open, stir and serve
+- open, take out the bay leaves, stir and serve